CIRALabs/epp-pre-registration-verification/draft-latour-pre-registration.md

 ## Introduction of New Verify EPP Commands

-New "verify" Command: A new EPP command, "verify," will be introduced to trigger the quality verification process on the submitted pre-registration data.
+New "verify" Command: A new EPP command, "verify" will be introduced to trigger the quality verification process on the submitted pre-registration data.
 Registrars can use this command after the initial "create" request.
-It’s important to note that the time to respond to the verify command is important to take in account, should be in the order of seconds and not minutes.
+It's important to note that the time to respond to the verify command is important to take in account, should be in the order of seconds and not minutes.

 ## Command Flow Overview